Assessment and Tax - FAQs

 - If I don’t agree with my property assessment, what can I do?

-- Council approved a 0.69 per cent municipal tax increase for the 2016 County budget.
-Does this mean my municipal taxes will go up by exactly this amount?
+- Council approved a 2.62 per cent municipal tax decrease for the 2017 County budget.
+Does this mean my municipal taxes will go down by exactly this amount?

 - Why do property taxes change year over year?